kyma-project/kyma/tests/perf/README.md

 Test execution tags
 - **testName**, is the name of test which every test should provide in test code implementation.
-This information will be used later on grafan to filter test results
+This information will be used later on [grafana](https://grafana.perf.kyma-project.io/d/ReuNR5Aik/kyma-performance-test-results?orgId=1) to filter test results
 - TBD

 An example k6 test testing Kyma Gateway, with predefined tag name ```testName```